mp-se/gofree-socket/README.md

 If you want a dashboard on your mobile device I would recommend the NMEAremote from https://www.zapfware.de/

+## Deployment

+You can run this from a folder or a webserver using http, https will not work since the browser security will block you from accessing the MFD then.
+There is also a docker image build available.

 ## Usage

 This program just needs an IP adress to connect to your MFD, which can be found under settings networking menu on the device.